22 Mar What Child Care Providers Need to Know About Getting the COVID-19 Vaccine

 LOS ANGELES COUNTY

 L.A.
 County is currently vaccinating Phase 1A and Phase 1B, Tier 1.
-Phase 1A includes healthcare workers, staff and residents at nursing/long-term care facilities.
-Phase 1B includes residents 65 and older, educators and child care providers, emergency services, food and agriculture workers.
+Phase 1A includes healthcare workers, staff, and residents at nursing/long-term care facilities.
+Phase 1B includes residents 65 and older, educators and child care providers, emergency services, and food and agriculture workers.

 Who will be eligible?